 “Here I am, in my 30s and pretty capable when it comes to my allergies.
 But covered in hives and wheezing, I definitely had a moment of: ‘What do I do first here?’”

 Others may spend time communicating in meaningful glances and words unspoken but, as Medoff’s and Miller’s experiences illustrate, you cannot.
-Both women say you can’t wait to be charmingly upfront and honest about your condition, no matter whether it’s an allergy to peanuts or the fact that gluten particles in something as mundane as a lipstick can cause you painful intestinal distress.
+You can’t wait to be charmingly upfront and honest about your condition, no matter whether it’s an allergy to peanuts or the fact that gluten particles in something as mundane as a lipstick can cause you painful intestinal distress.
 You must take the lead.

 Don’t Miss With the Kiss